qdm12/cod4-docker/readme.md

 - `+map_rotate` OR i.e. `+map mp_shipment` **should be the last launch argument**

-## To dos
+## To do eventually

-- Easily switch between mods: script file
+- Easily switch between mods: script file or management tool
 - Leetmode
 - Plugins (see https://hub.docker.com/r/callofduty4x/cod4x18-server/)
 - Run as non root (problems with mounted permissions)